kick-ban-ignore/AutoCorrelation/README.md

 # Installation

-The libraries can be installed with pip.
-Execute the following command in the command prompt:
+The libraries can be installed with pip:

     pip install pandas sqlite3 matplotlib streamlit

 # Use

 Open the CSV file you want to import into the database in a text editor or spreadsheet.
 Save the file under any name and select the CSV format.
-    Start the Python script data_analysis.py.
+Start the Python script with

+    python streamlit AutoCorrelation.py

 Enter the path to the CSV file when prompted.
-    The data is automatically imported into an SQLite database and a correlation analysis between two columns is performed.
+The data is automatically imported into an SQLite database.
+You can filter the data with SQL by using the buttons and a correlation analysis between two columns is performed.
-    The results of the analysis are displayed in a scatterplot.
+The results of the analysis are displayed in a plot.